Task Force on Immigrant IMGs (International Medical Graduates)

 - Identify possible funding sources to integrate foreign-trained physicians into the state workforce as physicians or other health professionals.

-The Task Force will issue recommendations to the Commissioner of Health and the Minnesota Legislature in January 2015.
+The Task Force issued recommendations to the Commissioner of Health and the Minnesota Legislature in January 2015.

-The Task Force will meet monthly from July to December 2014.
-The current meeting schedule is below.
+The Task Force met monthly from July to December 2014.
 Notes and materials are available on the Meetings page.

 - July 30, 8:30 a.m.-10:30 a.m., at Northwest Area Foundation, 60 East Plato Boulevard, St. Paul MN 55107.